 The people in it are doomed.
 It was true of Judaism, it still is.
 It's true of anything but the pure gospel of Jesus Christ.
 And we'll see how that unfolds next time.
 Let's pray.

-What can we say, O God?
+What can we say, oh God?
 Thank You is too meager for delivering us from the liars and the lies.
-We are in awe of the fact that You have brought to us the truth, that You have awakened us from dead conditions, You have given sight to us when in blindness.
+We are in awe of the fact that You have brought to us the truth, that You have awakened us from dead condition, You have given sight to us when in blindness.
 Lord, we are so grateful that You have brought to us the truth and with the truth life and with the life power.
 And, Father, we ask that You would help us to understand this issue clearly, to know how critical the truth is and to know that of all people that we depend upon to tell us the truth, those who give us words about the next life have the greatest potential to bless or to harm.
 May we be careful who we believe and measure everything against the true and clear interpretation of Your Word.
-And, Lord, would You use us to rescue people, to snatch brans from the burning who have been deceived because it is our privilege to know the truth, it becomes our duty to proclaim it?
+And, Lord, would You use us to rescue people, to snatch brands from the burning who have been deceived.
+Because it is our privilege to know the truth, it becomes our duty to proclaim it.
 And may we have the boldness of Christ to confront those in error, even the teachers, to shake them into a true understanding of their hypocrisy and deception.
 We would ask not only that You would deliver people from their influence, but that You would deliver false teachers from their own deception and that some would be converted to Christ.
 Thank You for the time of worship.
 Again we thank you for Clayton and the gift that he is to us all and how he knows how to blend our praise with Your teaching in Your Word.
 What a blessing it has been.
 And now, Lord, send us out to internalize and apply and be used by You, we pray in the Savior's name.